easychen/autoplay-web-specification/README.md

 For example, the /start port can be called via JavaScript when the content is loaded, and the /stop port can be called via Javascript to end the recording when the content is finished.

-Self-playing web pages that control recording operations through the above interface are considered to comply with the BROWSER-REC-AUTO-WEB specification.
+Self-playing web pages that control recording operations through the above interface are considered to comply with the BRSPW specification.